 Why should I extend my bungalow?

 Bungalows are no longer seen as just for older homeowners with limited mobility.
 In fact, they are now becoming more and more popular with younger people due to their excellent development potential.
-If you want to increase the value of a home quickly, one great place to start with huge potential is a bungalow.
+If you want to increase the value of a home quickly, a great place to start is with a bungalow, as they have huge potential.

 How much does a bungalow extension cost?